telerik/report-server-docs/setup/installation.md

 The Report Server web application is installed by a Windows installer which automatically creates a separate web site with its own application pool on the IIS.
 The application pool runs under the *LocalSystem* identity.

+The installer registers the new web site under port 83 by default.
+The installation process includes registering and starting of a Scheduler windows service.

 ## Downloading and installing the licensed product version

 You can download the licensed product version from the **Telerik Control Panel** which you can get from [Your Account](http://www.telerik.com/account).
 The Control Panel is a small Windows utility which will notify you when a new version of the Telerik product(s) you have purchased is available.
 Once you download the product, run the installer to install it on your machine.